stevedonovan/runner/readme.md

 create a project with all the dependencies you wish to play with, and then edit `src/main.rs` and do `cargo run`.
 A useful tip is to create a `src/bin` directory containing your little programs and then use `cargo run --bin NAME` to run them.
-But there is a better way; if you have such a project (say called 'cache') then the following compiler invocation will compile and link a program against those dependencies:
+But there is a better way; if you have such a project (say called 'cache') then the following invocation will compile and link a program against those dependencies (`rustc` is an unusually intelligent compiler)

 ```
 $ rustc -L /path/to/cache/target/debug/deps mytest.rs